Skip to content

 Phil McKinney's projects and teams named 3 times as "Most Innovative" by Fast Company Magazine

-I believe every leader can improve their business innovation decisions—you just need frameworks that account for how strategic choices actually get made, not how they should get made.
-That's why I created this space: to share real insights and proven decision-making tools that can transform how you approach breakthrough opportunities.
+I believe every leader can make better innovation decisions.
+You just need frameworks that account for how strategic choices actually get made, not how they should get made.

 Recent Posts